mailpoet/mailpoet/readme.txt

 5. Importing subscribers with a CSV or from MailChimp.

 == Changelog ==

+= 3.0.0-beta.21 - 2017-02-28 =
+- Fixed: newsletter sending process will fully stop when sending is paused.
+Thanks Terry!
+- Fixed: MailPoet sending method will work on sites using PHP 5.3.
+Thanks Jeff!
+- Fixed: bulk trashing and restoring newsletters and forms will work on sites using PHP 5.3.
+Thanks Scott!
+- We recommend all of you to upgrade to PHP 7.
+It's faster, more reliable, and safer.
+It's just a question of asking your host to switch.

 = 3.0.0-beta.20 - 2017-02-23 =
 * Fixed: scheduling options are properly saved when creating a new or re-saving an existing email.
 Thx Oskar!;